Model Names

 Yashica Flex and Yashicaflex

 Also, Yashima seemed to use “Yashicaflex A” and “Yashicaflex AS” in the generic sense when referring to models A-I and A-II and models AS-I and AS-II respectively (see “Yashicaflex A Series”).
-I will try to stick to using the specific models.
+I will try to stick to using the specific model names.

 Yashica

-Yashica names on nameplates usually use the hyphen between the name and the model, e.g. “Yashica-635”, but the “Yashica LM” is an exception.
-In manuals and ads however, Yashica invariably does not use the hyphen between the name and model and that includes the crank wind Yashica 24 and 12.
+Yashica names on nameplates usually use the hyphen between the name and the model, e.g. “Yashica-635”, although the “Yashica LM” is an exception.
+In manuals and ads however, for most models Yashica invariably does not use the hyphen between the name and model and that includes the crank wind Yashica 24 and 12.
 Both the Yashica E nameplate and user manual cover use “Yashica-E” but inside in the text, there is no hyphen.
-Therefore, I too will not use the hyphen for Yashica names and will stay with e.g. “Yashica A”.
+However, this is one model where in brochures, Yashica does sometimes use “Yashica-E”.
+For consistency and ease, I won't use the hyphen for Yashica names, including the E, and will stay with e.g. “Yashica A”.

-Note that early boxes, maybe even into the 1960s, but not literature, use the Yashicaflex convention of e.g. “Yashica Model A”.
+Note that “Yashica” boxes until around 1965 still use the Yashicaflex convention of e.g. “Yashica model A”.

 Yashica-Mat and Yashica Mat-XXX